tanikina/claim-verification-nlp/index.md

 <b>Description:</b>

 This seminar is about <b>claim verification</b>, which is an increasingly important topic in NLP.
-Claim verification helps to combat misinformation and for this we need to (1) identify claims that can be verified, (2) retrieve relevant evidence and (3) make a prediction (fake vs true).
+Claim verification helps to combat misinformation and for this we need to (1) identify claims that can be verified, (2) retrieve relevant evidence and (3) make a prediction (e.g., fake vs true) with (optional) justification.

 This task can be addressed in different ways and we will start by providing a brief overview of the claim verification research area, introduce some terminology, commonly used approaches and datasets.
 Then we will delve into more details and students will present some recent papers on this topic (see the recommended selection of papers below).

 <b>Organizational info:</b>